hodgoong/hodgoong.github.io/contents/proj_dsc.md

-Daejeon Smartcity Challenge
+Daejeon Smart City Challenge
 https://raw.githubusercontent.com/hodgoong/hodgoong.github.io/master/contents/img/daejeon_smarcity_challenge.png
 A competition with 5 other cities to get selected for the next round

-# Daejeon Smartcity Challenge (Phase 1)
+# Daejeon Smart City Challenge (Phase 1)
 "A competition with 5 other cities to get selected for the next round"

 ### Summary